baharev/sdopt-tearing/docs/index.rst

 4. Optimal tearing
 ------------------

-If Gurobi is installed, the system of equations is ordered optimally, with an exact method.
+If Gurobi is installed, the Jacobian is ordered optimally, with an exact method.
+For same system that was shown on the top (the very :ref:`first picture <spiked-form>`), we get an ordering that yields a `4 x 4` reduced system (compared to `5 x 5` obtained with the heuristic method).
+The integer programming approach does not need the block structure (those were the blue lines in the first picture).

 .. image:: ./pics/OptimalTearing.png
    :alt: Optimal tearing, obtained with integer programming.
    :align: center
+   :scale: 75%

 5. A tearing heuristic exploiting the natural block structure